-When mortgage rates fall as they have in the first quarter of 2020, many homeowners refinance their loans.
-While refinance activity is up dramatically over last year, that doesn’t mean it’s always a smart move.
+When mortgage rates fall, many homeowners refinance their loans.
+While refinance activity is up dramatically over last year, that doesn’t mean it’s always the best move.
 Knowing when to refinance your mortgage is the trick.

 When it’s a good idea to refinance your mortgage

 Generally, if refinancing will save you money, help you build equity and pay off your mortgage faster, it’s a good decision.
 With rates this low, even people who have fairly new mortgages may be able to benefit from refinancing.